intelops/website/content/english/blog/unlock-industry-4.0-potential- with-manufacturing-modernization/index.md

 Modern applications built with microservices and Kubernetes empower manufacturers with both increased innovation and streamlined operations.
 However, harnessing this potential requires rapid modernization using cloud-native solutions.

 Compage bridges this gap.
-This agile [app modernization platform](https://intelops.ai/compage/) automates code generation via its language-agnostic framework, integrates with diverse technologies seamlessly, and simplifies validation and adoption.
+This agile [app modernization platform](https://capten.ai/compage/) automates code generation via its language-agnostic framework, integrates with diverse technologies seamlessly, and simplifies validation and adoption.
 Swiftly adapt to market shifts, build unified systems, and gain real-time insights for streamlined operations.
 Deliver superior experiences within your plant and beyond.
 Modernize cost-effectively, build resilience, and thrive in the digital age – Compage is your go-to solution to conquer your modernization challenges.

 Want to see Compage in action and how it benefits manufacturers?
-Drop us an email at hello@intelops.ai to schedule a demo.
+Drop us an email at hello@capten.ai to schedule a demo.
 Check out all that we have been up to on [LinkedIn](https://www.linkedin.com/company/intelopsai/)!